 In the UK we have 18 different species of bat, but in total there are approximately 1,400 spread worldwide.
 They can be found on every continent except Antarctica, making them runners up only to rodents when it comes to habitat diversity and number of species.
+But what is a bat and why are they so special?

 The whole snake family has a rather strange evolutionary history.
 Snakes’ ancient ancestors (who were also the ancestors of lizards) progressed from above-ground life, to living and moving about underground, burrowing through the earth.
 This subterranean lifestyle meant they’ve evolved to have relatively poor eyesight.
 To compensate, snakes picture their surroundings using their tongues, which collect chemicals in the air.
 On retracting the tongue, this transfers the chemicals to their ‘smell’ organ (called Jacobson’s organ).
 The adder (Vipera berus) is, of course, also unique in being Britain’s only venomous snake.
 They use venom to help kill their prey, small mammals and chicks.
 But adders should not be feared – they will only bite you to defend themselves from a serious threat, like being handled or stepped on.